 While bread cannot be preserved indefinitely, a bread box is an effective method for extending shelf life and quality.
-Placing baked goods from the oven or bread maker in the fridge is a common mistake: counter to popular belief, lower temperatures actually make them go stale faster.
+Placing baked goods from the oven or bread maker in the fridge is a common mistake: Contrary to popular belief, lower temperatures actually make them go stale faster.
 Storing bread in a plastic bag or food storage container doesn’t provide air circulation, which can contribute to mold growth in humid climates.

 Many bread keepers are designed with special air vents for optimal humidity and moisture levels.
-These vents allow enough air to circulate to keep your bread soft, fresh, and free of mold.
+These vents allow enough air to circulate to keep bread soft, fresh, and free of mold.
 Bread boxes are particularly helpful when it comes to all-natural products; without preservatives, baked goods go stale faster than their modified counterparts.

 In a dry environment, an attractive bread box without vents can lock in moisture, provide easy countertop access, and keep unsightly loaves hidden.
 Bread boxes can be both functional and stylish, with a variety of designs available to complement kitchen decor.

 The guide below includes essential shopping considerations and well-designed products to help you select the best bread box for your home.